 - Don't stop on the tops of jumps

-- Clear out the landing zones of the jumps quickly
+- Move off the landing zones of the jumps quickly

-- Use spotters if the landing zone is not visible from above
+- Use others as spotters if the landing zone is not visible from above

 - Use visual signs (eg: crossed arms above head - NOT CLEAR & one arm wave - CLEAR)